-- At least 30 credits shall be for Level I courses including Foundation courses (i) (FOUN1016/FOUN1019 and FOUN1002), and a basic foreign language course (except for those students who satisfy 2 (i and ii) on page 4); - At least 30 credits shall be taken at Level II (including Foundation courses (FOUN1201 (ii) and FOUN1301), 21 of which shall be for courses exclusively at Level II.
-The remaining three credits may be taken from Levels II or III courses; - At least 30 credits shall be taken at Level III, 24 of which shall be for courses exclusively (iii) at this Level.
-The remaining six credits may be taken from Levels II or III courses; - At least NINE of the 90 credits required for the degree must be taken from within the Humanities and Education group of subjects outside of the department of the student's declared Major/Special.
-Philosophy majors however have the option to register for these credits either from other disciplines within their department or from another department within the Faculty, Majors in Linguistics programmes may also satisfy this requirement by taking courses in Philosophy. - On entry declare a Major(s) or Special. (v) - (vi) Satisfy the requirements for the declared Major(s) or Special. - (vii) Where relevant, satisfy the requirements for any Minor declared by the student.
+- (i) At least 30 credits shall be for Level I courses including Foundation courses (FOUN1016/FOUN1019 and FOUN1002), and a basic foreign language course (except for those students who satisfy 2 (i and ii) on page 4); - (ii) At least 30 credits shall be taken at Level II (including Foundation courses (FOUN1201 and FOUN1301), 21 of which shall be for courses exclusively at Level II.
+The remaining three credits may be taken from Levels II or III courses; - (iii) At least 30 credits shall be taken at Level III, 24 of which shall be for courses exclusively at this Level.
+The remaining six credits may be taken from Levels II or III courses; - (iv) At least NINE of the 90 credits required for the degree must be taken from within the Humanities and Education group of subjects outside of the department of the student's declared Major/Special.
+Philosophy majors however have the option to register for these credits either from other disciplines within their department or from another department within the Faculty.
+Majors in Linguistics programmes may also satisfy this requirement by taking courses in Philosophy.

+- (v) A Faculty research-linked course - (vi) On entry declare a Major(s) or Special. - (vii) Satisfy the requirements for the declared Major(s) or Special. - (viii) Where relevant, satisfy the requirements for any Minor declared by the student.